-You may need additional doses of the COVID-19 vaccine to give you more protection if you have a high risk of severe disease, such as you:
+You may need additional doses of COVID-19 vaccine to give you more protection if you have a high risk of severe disease due to:

-- have a health problem that weakens your immune system, such as you have had or will have an organ or stem cell transplant or you have kidney disease and need dialysis - take certain medicines that weaken your immune system - live in a specific type of seniors congregate living facility, such as long term care
+- your age - a health problem that weakens your immune system, for example, you have had or will have an organ or stem cell transplant, you have kidney disease and need dialysis, or you have acquired immunodeficiency syndrome (AIDS) - · certain medicines that weaken your immune system - living in a specific type of seniors congregate living facility, such as long term care

-If you are travelling outside of Canada, you may need additional doses.
+If you are travelling outside of Canada, you may be able to get additional doses.
 This only applies if your destination requires you to have a certain COVID-19 vaccine series.

-If you need additional doses, your healthcare provider will let you know when you should have them.
-Visit alberta.ca/covid19-vaccine.aspx for more information.
+If you are getting additional doses, your healthcare provider will let you know when you should have them.
+Visit alberta.ca/covid19-vaccine.aspx for more information and to find out if you can get additional doses.